systemik/Kobra3-Firmware/README.md

 > # Latest version tested : 2.3.3.9
 **In short:**

+Other repository of interest with mooraker and mainsail (untested by me) : https://github.com/utkabobr/DuckPro-Kobra3

 You need to create a file called "**update.sh**"
 You can put whatever you want (at your onwn risk) in the script file.